ProteusMRIgHIFU/BabelBrain/docs/docs/Advanced/TransducerCalibration.md

 # Procedure
 ## 1. Identify range of data
-Identify the range of cells needed to produce the plot.
+Identify the range of cells for intensity data needed to produce the plot.
 The selected table should contain the Z axis distance from the outplane in the first column and the intensity values in the next columns corresponding to each steering in Z.

 On the example above, the first cell would be **T20**: